 WoLF Award Nomination Form

-If you know a woman in our community who exhibits the characteristics above, has achieved something monumental or values these attributes and acts accordingly, please consider nominating her for our next WOLF award.
-WOLF awards are given every March during our annual Forums and nominations will be accepted from January 1st to March 31st.
+If you know a woman in our community who exhibits the characteristics above, has achieved something monumental, or values these attributes and acts accordingly, please consider nominating her for our next WOLF award.
+WOLF awards are given every March during our annual Forums, and nominations will be accepted from January 1st to March 31st.
 To make a nomination, please submit a candidate and bio to [email protected].